 Instrument Classes: Rehearsing at the Park

 Still, for vocalists and piano teachers as well as teachers of voice and other instruments, the remote learning challenge still looms large.
 The difficulties begin even before class, when students oftentimes don’t have the possibility to rehearse comfortably or for enough time, due to their crowded home environment and lack of access to rehearsal rooms.
 Teachers who spoke with Musician Pro have told us about students rehearsing in their cars or at the park to deal with this issue - definitely creative solutions, but far from being ideal or productive.
 Even when students can freely rehearse at home, the prevalent ways to conduct a remote class are either by video conferencing or by sending video recording to the teacher.
 Each of these systems are full of flaws, the main one being that achieving a satisfactory sound quality requires extensive technical preparation as well as equipment.
 The only sector for which a partial solution exists is pianists, who have an electric piano they can connect to a computer or a phone and make use of software “transcribing” the music played into notes.
 Still, this solution is partial at best.

 The significant advantage of individual sessions over group sessions is in the student’s participation.
 In an online classroom setting, students tend to participate less than they would in normal circumstances; However, in individual lessons, the student has to take a proactive part, no matter whether the session happens online or face-to-face.
 Thus, the challenge, in this case, is purely technological - making it more likely that the near future will bring better solutions.

-Have found other effective solutions for individual lessons?
+Have you found other effective solutions for individual lessons?
 Share your innovative ideas in the comment section.